Cellosaurus logo

 Title Mitochondria-targeting PCR and CO1 barcode sequence analyses as alternatives to isoenzymology.

-Citation (In) Proceedings of the International Society for BioProcess Technology (ISBioTech) 4th fall meeting; pp.1-27; Virginia Beach (2016)
+Citation (In conference) Proceedings of the International Society for BioProcess Technology (ISBioTech) 4th fall meeting; pp.1-27; International Society for BioProcess Technology; Virginia Beach; USA (2016)

 Web pages https://www.grsykes.com/cell-line-species-id-presentation/